PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration.html.markdown

 [Event Orchestrations](https://support.pagerduty.com/docs/event-orchestration) allow you define a set of Event Rules, so that when you ingest events using the Orchestration's Routing Key your events will be routed to the correct Global and/or Service Orchestration, based on the event's content.

-## Example of configuring a Event Orchestration
+## Example of configuring an Event Orchestration

 ```hcl
 resource "pagerduty_team" "engineering" {